brookchuang1111/brookchuang1111.github.io/_posts/2025-04-17-drinking-sym.md

 To aid our journey of solving our LaCroix problem, it's useful to be able to geometrically visualize our permutations.
 Without further ado, let me introduce lattice walks.

 ### Lattice Walks
 Our counting of total sequences can be visualized with a lattice walk where each step (reaching for a drink) represents either or of a flavor.
-This can be visualized by a 6x6 grid for our six green and pink cans where moving horizontally represents choosing $\mathcal{G}$ while moving up choosing $\mathcal{P}$.
+This can be visualized by a 6x6 grid for our six green and six pink cans where moving horizontally represents choosing $\mathcal{P}$ while moving vertically represents choosing $\mathcal{G}$.
 Counting such lattice walks so we reach $(6, 6)$ (or any arbitrary cartesian point we assign to each grid intersection) is represented by how many ways we can travel right $x$ times and up $y$ times.
 Our linear line $y=x$ represents the balanced count between flavors; each vertex of our path touching the line symbolizes equal counts of pink and green cans for that given step.

 <figure style="display: flex; flex-direction: column; align-items: center;">
   <img src="/assets/2025_04_17/lattice_walk.png" alt="lattice_walk" width="350">